kwa-dev/simple_shell/README.md

 * [ ] How to create processes
 * [ ] What are the three prototypes of ```main```
 * [ ] How does the shell use the PATH to find the programs
+* [ ] How to execute another program with the execve system call